omerdynasty/simple-geminipy/README.md

 Just paste your [KEY](https://aistudio.google.com/app/apikey) in api_key.txt.
 That's it!

 Once you have done that, you can use the script at any time (as long as your KEY is working).
+You can just use Gemini-API.py but you don't know how to, just use start.bat :)
+Don't forget to install python.

 ## What is Gemini?